About QG

 Quercus is the botanical genus name for oak trees and shrubs.

 In many ways, what I do is inspired by oaks, especially the oaks of the Southern Appalachian mountains.
 The Quercus species here are crucial to the environment, in a constant collaboration with their peers in forest, the soil, and the numerous animals and insects they support.
-They thrive in both dry, rocky soils and wet, loamy soils, relatively well adapte
+Oaks are also quite adaptable, thriving in both dry, rocky soils and wet, loamy soils, and adapting well to a wide range of temperatures and site conditions.
+Scatter across the Appalachian mountains, these beautiful trees greet you on numerous adventures.

 Sam Compton